Pardus (video game): Extracting raw materials

 Raw materials can be harvested in space.
 Each tile, or "field", has a raw material associated with it; for example, open space contains hydrogen fuel, and asteroid fields contain ore.
-Each field holds a maximum of 500 units (tons) of its respective material.
-However, the more a field is harvested, the slower the field regenerates, and the less can be harvested from the field unless it is given sufficient time to regenerate.
+Each field holds a maximum of 500 units (tons) of its respective material, but the more a field is harvested, the slower the field regenerates, and the less can be harvested from the field unless it is given sufficient time to regenerate.
 This often leads to fields that are "strip-mined", meaning raw materials are very scarce or in insufficient quantities to be harvested.
 Strip-mined fields are one of the most common difficulties encountered by players in the more populated areas of the universe.
 Also, players who strip-mine may find themselves an enemy of other pilots.

 Constructing buildings

 Players can construct a variety of buildings, in order to produce commodities associated with that building.
 Buildings produce and consume commodities every six hours, a process known as "ticking".
 The commodities consumed and produced in a building depend on the type of building.
 Improving building's Production Level increases the output, but also the efficiency of production.
 Players may stock their own buildings, or they may leave their buildings open to trade with other players; likewise, they may collect the produced goods themselves or leave those goods for sale for other players to consider purchasing.

-Buildings are classified as "Low-level" (including asteroid mines and fuel collectors), "Mid-level" (including Electronics Facilities and Breweries), and "High-level" (including Hand Weapons Factories and Military Outposts.)
+Buildings are classified as "Low-level" (including asteroid mines and fuel collectors), "Mid-level" (including Electronics Facilities and Breweries), and "High-level" (including Hand Weapons Factories and Military Outposts).
 Each have their own initial start-up costs and their unique necessary upkeep, some high-end buildings require a certain amount of experience or APs played before construction is allowed.

 A few buildings, such as Drug Stations and Dark Domes, though lucrative, will cause the player reputation loss if built, with additional reputation losses if they are built in faction space.
 This reputation loss is often used by pirates to easily gain acceptance into The Shadow Syndicate and enjoy relevant benefits.

 Buildings can be raided by other players, which prompts owners to install building defenses to secure their business.
 These defense modules need to be destroyed before commodities can be stolen and allows the owner and his allies time to react to the attack.
 Undefended buildings can be damaged and eventually destroyed with subsequent attacks.
 Damaged buildings can be repaired by their owner.